AlexanderBengtBrodin/ImperialAssault-AttackSimulator/README.md

 # How to run?

 Currently, this program is not for the faint of heart.
-In the probability.scala file you will find the main method together with many core set weapons.
+In the TestMain.scala file you will find the main method together with many core set weapons.
 All results are printed directly to the terminal.

 # What does it test?